thisishuey/project-phoenix/trd/project-phoenix-trd.md

    - Supports SQL queries for analysis and reporting

 4. **Apache Beam**:
-   - Unified programming model for batch and streaming
+   - Unified programming model for stream and asynchronous processing
    - Used by Dataflow for pipeline implementation
    - Supports Java and Python SDKs